 - 1/3 cup dry bread crumbs

 - 1/4 teaspoon salt

 - 1/4 teaspoon garlic powder

 - 1 large green pepper, cut into 1-inch pieces

 - 2 medium tomatoes, cut into wedges

 - In a small bowl, combine the sugar, cornstarch and ginger.
 Whisk in the broth, soy sauce and vinegar until smooth; set aside.
 In another bowl, combine the egg, bread crumbs, salt and garlic powder.
 Crumble turkey over mixture and mix well.
 Shape into five patties.

-- In a nonstick skillet coated with cooking spray, cook patties over medium-high heat for 3-5 minutes on each side or until a meat thermometer reads 165° and juices run clear.
+- In a nonstick skillet coated with cooking spray, cook patties over medium-high heat for 3-5 minutes on each side or until a thermometer reads 165° and juices run clear.

 - Add green pepper and celery.
 Stir reserved broth mixture; add to pan and bring to a boil.
 Cook and stir for 2 minutes or until thickened.
 Reduce heat; cover and simmer for 5 minutes or until vegetables are crisp-tender.
 Add tomatoes; simmer 6 minutes longer or until heated through.
 Serve with rice.
 Yield: 5 servings.

 Originally published as Asian Turkey Patties in Country Woman November/December 2000, p37